Galleon Attributes ⚓

 ➕ Add attribute

-✨ It will bind the html content of the element to the personalizedsummary
+✨ It will bind the html content of the element to the personalizedsummaryproperty of the response.

 Publish your changes and see the magic happen!